TOAST-DOCS/Cloud-Search/zh/console-guide.md

 **Create Index Files**

-- Create index request files in the format of example as below.
+- Create indexing request files in the format of example as below.
 - Create files encoded in UTF-8.
     - Save the file on Windows memo, by specifying UTF-8 for encoding.
 - It was created in the name of data/documents.json in the example.